Hollow Kingdom: Reception

 Hollow Kingdom was a finalist for the 2020 Thurber Prize.
 Good Housekeeping ranked it #53 on its list of the 60 best books of 2019.

-In a positive review for Nerd Daily, Seven Jane called the book "a magnum opus on environmental degradation" and opined that the book inspired readers "to liberate ourselves from our own domestication".
 National Public Radio called it "joyfully original", lauding S.T. as a "brilliant narrator" despite — or because of — his incomplete understanding of human culture, and praising his grief at the loss of Big Jim as "incredibly sincere".
 Publishers Weekly considered it "hilarious" and "fresh [and] alarming", an "eloquent, emotional exploration of survival during an unthinkable cataclysm", and a "masterful blend of humorous and tragic", and emphasized the many "moving ruminations on the end of humanity."
 A review in Washington Independent Review of Books called the book "joyously hopeful" and praised the author's ability to allow the reader to relate to the crow narrator.

 Locus found it to be "pleasing (...with) the same ups and downs, the same gains and losses, as any classic pet adventure", and commended Buxton's "lush" descriptive prose, but faulted her "optimism about the natural world" as "slightly naïve, and often preachy", and noted that for some readers, S.T.'s narrative voice may "grate so badly as to render [reading] the book impossible".
 Kirkus Reviews wrote that Hollow Kingdom started with a “strong and saucy” voice, but that it became “muddled” and “heavy-handed”.